SocheatSorng/Rental-Room-Management-System/README.md

 How to solve 'The type or namespace name 'Model' does not exist in the namespace 'RRMS' (are you missing an assembly reference?)'
+- Copy the Share.dll file found in the folder above
 - Right click on Dependencies
 - Choose Add Project References..
 - Go to Browse tap